Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

-In case the vector spaces are really complex vector spaces we can alternatively use the complex inner product to define positive definite hermitian matrices $(Q_\alpha)_{i,j}\defeq (\eta_i,\eta_j)_{L_\alpha}$.
-A positive definite hermitian matrix defines a measure on $\C^n$ via
+In case the vector spaces are really complex vector spaces we can alternatively use the complex inner product to def\/ine positive def\/inite Hermitian matrices $(Q_\alpha)_{i,j}\defeq (\eta_i,\eta_j)_{L_\alpha}$.
+A positive def\/inite Hermitian matrix def\/ines a measure on $\C^n$ via

 However, these measures are \emph{identical} to those obtained by forgetting the complex structure as described above.
 This is easily seen to be due to the fact that the measures only depend on the quadratic form induced by the inner product which is the same in both cases.